nickcox/cd-extras/readme.md

 2 | ...
 ```

-Alternatively, you could skip tab completion altogether and use [Expand-Path](
+You could skip tab completion altogether and use [Expand-Path](#Additional-helpers)
-#Additional-helpers) directly.
+directly if you're feeling confident.

 ```sh
 [~]> xpa ~/pr/po/r.md | to bat